fossabot/messenger-webhooks/apps/docs/content/docs/messaging/templates/button-template.md

 ---
 title: Button Template
+description: Build engaging messages with interactive buttons using the ButtonTemplate class.
 ---

 The `ButtonTemplate` class enables you to display a text message with up to three interactive buttons.
 Each button can be a URL button, postback button, or call button.
 This template is ideal for presenting choices to users or guiding them to take specific actions.